 Provost Graduate Fellowship

-The UC Graduate School is proud to offer the Provost Graduate Fellowship (PGF): grants for promising new PhD students whose presence diversifies our institution and the academy.
-Generously funded by the Office of the Provost, these awards signify the commitment of UC's leadership to making graduate education mirror the demographics of American society.
-Increasing the share of underrepresented ethnic or racial minorities as recipients of doctoral degrees diversifies the Graduate School and our pipeline of future academic talent.
+The UC Graduate College is proud to offer the Provost Graduate Fellowship (PGF): grants for promising new PhD students whose presence diversifies our institution and the academy.
+Generously funded by Provost Valerio Ferme and the Office of the Provost, these awards signify the commitment of UC's leadership to making graduate education mirror the demographics of American society.
+Increasing the share of underrepresented ethnic or racial minorities as recipients of doctoral degrees diversifies the Graduate College and our pipeline of future academic talent.

 Upcoming Award Cycle